Your annual goals are already dead

 Behavioral economists call this temporal discounting – the well-documented tendency to devalue rewards and deadlines sitting far in the future.
 Shane Frederick, George Loewenstein, and Ted O’Donoghue’s review of time preference research documents how people systematically discount future outcomes relative to immediate ones [3].
 When your goal lives in December, your February brain treats preparatory tasks as low-priority.
 Not from laziness, but from a mismatch between deadline distance and the urgency that drives action.

-Locke and Latham’s goal-setting research adds a second layer: people consistently exert more effort when goals have specific deadlines and regular feedback [2].
+Locke and Latham’s goal-setting research adds a second layer: people consistently exert more effort and maintain higher performance when goals have specific deadlines and regular feedback [2].
 We procrastinate on difficult tasks when the payoff feels remote.
 But compress the deadline and add weekly measurement, and the same person acts differently.

 Twelve-week cycles attack this directly.
 When your deadline is 84 days away instead of 365, every week carries visible weight.
 Wasting a single week in a 12-week cycle means losing roughly 8% of available execution time.
-Waste a week in January of a 12-month plan, and you’ve lost less than 2%. **The math alone changes behavior.** Time compression planning works because you can’t hide a lost week when your deadline is close – and 12 week sprint goals keep that pressure constant across every cycle.
+Waste a week in January of a 12-month plan, and you’ve lost less than 2%.
+The math of 12-week cycles alone changes behavior: losing one week costs 8% of your execution window versus less than 2% in an annual plan.
+Time compression planning works because you can’t hide a lost week when your deadline is close – and 12 week sprint goals keep that pressure constant across every cycle.

 “The extended time horizon of an annualized plan works against you.
 The farther away the deadline, the less urgency you feel today.” – Brian P. Moran and Michael Lennington, The 12 Week Year [1]